2019 Chase Sapphire Preferred Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-Sapphire Preferred pays for itself — or at least it has the potential to — providing two points per dollar spent on travel and dining as well as one point per dollar spent on everything else.
+Sapphire Preferred continues to pay for itself by providing two points per dollar spent on travel and dining as well as one point per dollar spent on everything else.
 When redeemed for cash back, these points are worth a penny each but jump to 1.25 cents each when redeemed for travel through Chase Ultimate Rewards.

 - Hotels and motels